 - Representment: The merchant “re-presents” the charge to the card and provides evidence that the charge is valid.
 The issuing bank decides on the evidence.

-This process involves a variety of steps, so this article will rely on an example to illustrate how the process works.
+This process involves a variety of steps, so this article will rely on an example to illustrate how the pre-arbitration process works.
 Assume that Cindy has a credit card from an issuer named Go Card.
 Cindy regularly uses her card at a flower shop on her block owned by Mary.
 Cindy is a doctor in the pediatrics wing of a local hospital, and she often buys multiple arrangements from Cindy to send to her patients and their families.
 One day, Cindy is checking her statement and notices that there is a $450 charge from Mary’s flower shop on a day that Cindy was out of town.
 Cindy believes this charge is incorrect, so she contacts Go Card and tells them that she would like to dispute the charge.
 Using this example, this article will look at each step.

 The underlying transaction results in a charge on the card.
-The large question in the chargeback process is whether this transaction was legitimate or not.
+The large question in the chargeback case is whether this transaction was legitimate or not.
 When the charge is added to the card, it is called presenting the charge to the card.
 In our example above, the transaction would be the $450 charge from Mary’s flower shop that Cindy found on a day she was out of town.

 The chargeback occurs when a cardholder files a dispute with the issuing bank.
 Depending on the bank, a cardholder may have anywhere from one and a half months to six months to file a dispute after a transaction.
-The bank will then review the report to determine where the dispute is valid or not.
+The bank will then review the report to determine whether the dispute is valid or not.
 After the bank review the dispute, if they determine that the dispute is valid, they will send the claim to the merchant’s bank who will send a notice to the merchant.
 This notice will include details about the dispute and state that the cardholder’s bank has received funds from the merchant’s bank to refund the transaction and fees to cover the investigation.
 It will usually include forms that a merchant can fill out to challenge the chargeback.

 In the example above, a chargeback would occur when Cindy contacts Go Card and disputes the charge.
 Go Card will then review the dispute for validity.
 Because Cindy regularly buys flowers from Mary, she has to provide evidence that she was out of town that day.
 She submits a receipt from the hotel that she was at and the gas she bought from a station in the next state.
 Go Card believes that Cindy was not in town that day and sends the claim to Mary’s bank, Merchant Cards.
 Merchant Cards reviews the documents and places a debit on Mary’s account for the $450 charge and the fees incurred during the investigation.
 Merchant Cards also sends Mary information about how to challenge the dispute and gives her 10 days to do so.